-As a fee-only financial advisor in Santa Rosa, California, I work with individuals to navigate their retirement transition with personalized strategies.
-Whether you’re a few years away or already retired, knowing what not to do is just as important as knowing what to do.
+At Trusted Path Wealth Management in Santa Rosa, California, we help navigate retirement transitions with personalized strategies.
+Whether you’re a few years away from retirement or already retired, knowing what not to do is just as important as knowing what to do.

-In this post, we’ll cover some of the most common and costly mistakes retirees may make: many of which seem harmless in the early years, but may cause problems later.
+In this post, we’ll cover some of the most common and costly mistakes you may make in retirement: many of which seem harmless in the early years, but may cause problems later.
 With professional guidance and careful planning, many of these issues can be addressed.

 Let’s break them down, and more importantly, learn how to avoid them.

-A thoughtful retirement plan doesn’t need to be hundreds of pages, but among many things, it should coordinate income sources, withdrawal order, investment risk, tax strategy, and legacy goals.
+A thoughtful retirement plan doesn’t need to be hundreds of pages, but it should coordinate your income sources, withdrawal order, investment risk, tax strategy, and legacy goals.

-Tip: Start with a written retirement income/withdrawal plan that maps out the stages of retirement: early "go-go" years, mid-retirement stability, and later healthcare-focused years.
-Revisit it annually.
+Tip: You may want to start with a written retirement income/withdrawal plan that maps out the stages of retirement: early "go-go" years, mid-retirement stability, and later healthcare-focused years.
+Plan to revisit it annually.

 Image generated with AI assistance from Copilot.
 This image is for illustrative purposes only and does not reflect actual performance or specific financial outcomes

-Many retirees take Social Security at 62 simply because they can.
-But claiming early comes with a permanent reduction in benefits; about 30% lower than if you waited until your Full Retirement Age (FRA) of 67 (if you turn 62 in 2025).
-While early claiming may be the right choice in some cases, it often locks in reduced lifetime income and limits future flexibility.
+Many people claim Social Security at 62 simply because they can.
+But claiming early comes with a permanent reduction in your benefits: about 30% lower than if you wait until your Full Retirement Age (FRA) of 67 (for those turning 62 in 2025).
+While early claiming may be the right choice in some cases, it often locks in reduced lifetime income and limits your future flexibility.

-Also, your benefit will increase if you delay claiming past your full retirement age; by about 8% for each full year, up to age 70.
+Your benefit will increase if you delay claiming past your full retirement age: by about 8% for each full year, up to age 70.
 These are called delayed retirement credits and may substantially increase your benefit over time.

 Source: Social Security Administration – When to Start Receiving Retirement Benefits (SSA.gov)

-Tip: If you have good health and savings, delaying Social Security may increase lifetime benefits, but it's important to evaluate this within your full financial plan
+Tip: If you have good health and savings, you may want to consider delaying your Social Security to increase your lifetime benefits, but it's important to evaluate this within your full financial plan

 More on this topic: A Few Reasons to Take Social Security Early at Age 62

-Inflation quietly erodes purchasing power.
-Over a 25–30 year retirement, a fixed income may not keep up, especially with rising healthcare, housing, and everyday expenses.
+Inflation quietly erodes your purchasing power.
+Over a 25 to 30 year retirement, a fixed income may not keep up, especially with rising healthcare, housing, and everyday expenses.

 Equity may also be helpful in combating inflation over the long run, as businesses often pass increased costs onto consumers, which may be reflected in price appreciation.